We may collect a share of sales or other compensation from the links on this page.

 Waterproof trousers keep you dry.
 Special wide bottoms so you can fit over your ski boots.

-Base layers are thin undergarments like tight pyjamas that preserve body heat in sub-zero temperatures.
+Base layers are thin undergarments like tight pajamas that preserve body heat in sub-zero temperatures.

 Keep your hands warm.
 They’ll need to be waterproof and fleece lined.
 My hands were always cold until I invested in a nice pair.
 Choose gore-tex if you can afford it – If you’re looking for a quality pair I recommend Burton Men’s Gore-Tex Glove.

-Ski socks are longer, warmer and cosier than any other socks you’ve worn.
+Ski socks are longer, warmer, and cozier than any other socks you've worn.
 Always try out new boots wearing your ski socks for the perfect fit.
 Brings multiple socks for a multi-day ski week.

 What’s in my Backpack?

-Snack snacks snacks.
-I always bring plenty of high energy snacks to keep my fuelled (dates, fruit, chocolate..) and a normally a packed lunch of home cooked food (pasta, rice..).
+I always bring plenty of high-energy snacks to keep me fuelled (dates, fruit, chocolate..) and a normally packed lunch of home-cooked food (pasta, rice..).

 This one’s easy to forget.
 Always bring suncream.
 Every skier’s best friend.
 Use generously on your nose and cheeks.
 Ski burn is real and can ruin your ski trip if you forget this one thing.

 Whilst skiing I wear my ski goggles, but at lunchtime when I stop, I like to give my head a breather.
-The sun is fierce at high altitude and wraparound sunglasses are a must to enjoy your breaks comfortably.
+The sun is fierce at high altitudes and wrap-around sunglasses are a must to enjoy your breaks comfortably.

 I use my trusty iphone 7 to take all my photos and videos.

-I love taking video when I’m up skiing.
-I recently got gifted a Osmo Mobile 2 which I attach to my iPhone to get silky smooth videos.
-I usually take it out for a few runs and then sling in my backpack when not in use.
+I love taking videos when I'm up skiing.
+I recently got gifted an Osmo Mobile 2 which I attach to my iPhone to get silky smooth videos.
+I usually take it out for a few runs and then sling it in my backpack when not in use.

 The Locker Tip

-That way I don’t have to weigh myself down with everything in my backpack all at once.
-Keeping me light and nimble.
+That way I don't have to weigh myself down with everything in my backpack all at once.
+Keeps me light and nimble.

-Now f I need anything, I can just ski down to the locker and swap things about.
+Now if I need anything, I can just ski down to the locker and swap things about.
 Easy peasy.

 Kitted Out